Tura Beach

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Tura Beach has 40 active public transport stops, all of which are bus stops.
-These stops are served by 12 different routes that together offer 125 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents typically located 164 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Cars remain the dominant mode of transport at 97%.
-On average, there are 1.3 vehicles per dwelling, which is below the regional average.
+These stops are served by 12 different routes that collectively provide 125 weekly passenger trips.
+The transport accessibility is rated as excellent, with residents typically located 164 meters from the nearest transport stop.
+Most residents commute outward due to the area's primarily residential nature.
+Cars remain the dominant mode of transportation at 97%.
+Vehicle ownership averages 1.3 per dwelling, which is below the regional average.

 According to the 2021 Census, 14.5% of residents work from home, a figure that may reflect COVID-19 conditions.
-The service frequency averages 17 trips per day across all routes, resulting in approximately 3 weekly trips per individual stop.
+The service frequency averages 17 trips per day across all routes, equating to approximately 3 weekly trips per individual stop.

 Frequently Asked Questions - Transport